MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/HyperVBackupApproaches.md

 You can do a VM backup or a data-only backup:

 - **VM backup**: This approach backs up the entire virtual machine, including the configuration and all data.
 It's useful when you want to restore the entire VM to a previous state.
 Each virtual machine backup (full or incremental) must copy over all associated virtual machine configuration and virtual machine state files including virtual machine configuration (`.VMCX`), virtual machine guest state (`.VMGS`), and virtual machine runtime state (`.VMRS`) files.
-If you don't copy over all these files, the virtual machine state isn't be fully captured.
+If you don't copy over all these files, the virtual machine state isn't fully captured.

 - **Data-only backup**: This approach backs up only the data stored on the virtual hard disks of the virtual machine.
 To restore a data-only backup, you create a new virtual machine and restore the data to it.